School Immunization Program

 Schools and Childcare Centers

-Macomb County has approximately 550 childcare and school sites, and collectively, the program and school staff must review the immunization records of approximately 50,000 children each year.
-The MCIR system is used to by the staff to complete and send their site’s immunization report to the SIP.
+Macomb County has approximately 555 childcare and school sites, and collectively, the program and school staff must review the immunization records of approximately 45,000 children each year.
+The MCIR system is used by the school staff to complete and send their site’s immunization report to the SIP.
 All school districts/charter academies/private schools must have a completed, waived or provisional immunization record (compliance) for at least 90% of their students for the November IP-100 report, and 95% compliance for the February IP-100 report.
 All early childhood programs must have an immunization compliance record for at least 90% of their students for the October IP-101 report.
 Go to www.mcir.org > School & Childcare, for additional information and resources

 Click on the following links to view county wide immunization compliance rate totals for schools and childcares.